 |10||Carlos Santana (12, 35)|

 What is Pitcher Only(PO) in Baseball?

 In baseball, there is another slang term with the abbreviation PO.
 This second slang phrase is only used by pitchers, and it is most commonly heard in the high school college baseball league.
 A pitcher only is, to put it simply, a label given by a school or college coach to a player who only plays in the pitching rotation.
-Major league baseball does not have a lot of these kind of POs.
+Major league baseball does not have a lot of these types of POs.
 Because a PO is a player who just pitches, the coach of that player will most likely have the player practice in a different manner.